“If you don't control your mind, someone else will.” John Allston.

 Realist or instrumental agency

 The FEP does not strictly demand that a system's physical content be intrinsically linked to agency.
-Systems can be described as if they are performing inference —a notion echoed in concepts like 'organism-centered fictionalism or instrumentalism' where the agent is modelled as-if it were coupled bidirectionally with its environment while in fact being a fictionalist account.
+Systems can be described as-if they are performing inference —a notion echoed in concepts like 'organism-centered fictionalism or instrumentalism' where the agent is modelled as-if it were coupled bidirectionally with its environment while in fact being a fictionalist account.

 Representations figure prominently in several human affairs.
 Human beings routinely use representational artifacts like maps to navigate their environments.
 Maps represent the terrain to be traversed, for an agent capable of reading it and of leveraging the information that it contains to guide their behavior.
 It is quite uncontroversial to claim that human beings consciously and deliberately engage in intellectual tasks, such as theorizing about causes and effects—which entails the ability to mentally think about situations and states of affairs.
 Most of us can see in our mind’s eye situations past, possible, and fictive, via the imagination and mental imagery, which are traditionally cast in terms of representational abilities.